Probabilistic Waring problems for finite simple groups: The Waring problem

-By a \emph{classical group} (\emph{in dimension $n$}, if we wish to specify), we mean henceforth a group which is the quotient of some group $H$ as above by a central subgroup $Z$ of $H$.
+By a \emph{classical group} $G$ (\emph{in dimension $n$}, if we wish to specify), we mean henceforth a group which is the quotient of some group $H=\Cl(V)$ as above by a central subgroup $Z$ of $H$.
 Note that $|Z| \le \max(q+1,2) < 2q$ and that $|H/[H,H]| < 2q$.
+For such a group $G$, the {\it rank} of $G$ is the semisimple rank of the algebraic group underlying $H$.
 The finite simple groups $G$ with which we are concerned are of this type, but for the purposes of \S7 it will be useful to do things in this slightly greater generality.
-Note that any classical group in our sense is a classical group in the sense of \cite[Definition 1.2]{GLT3}, hence the results of \cite{GLT3} apply.
+Note that any classical group in our sense is a classical group in the sense of \cite[Definition 1.2]{GLT3}; hence the results of \cite{GLT3} apply.

 Theorem~\ref{epsilon} is obtained by combining recent estimates for values of irreducible characters of classical groups with the following result, which may be of independent interest.